-Types of Physical Activity

-Swimming is an excellent form of physical activity as it causes very little strain on joints while allowing you to exercise to your full potential.
-It involves most muscles and joints and is a good all-round workout.
-Some people may prefer the warmer water in a hydrotherapy pool, although availability of these pools varies across the UK.?

 If you are usually mobile and in otherwise good health, then it may be that you will be able to cope with something more demanding.
-Activities such as a walking programme, aqua aerobics, badminton, cycling or whatever physical activity you did prior to your RA diagnosis may be suitable.
+Activities such as a walking programme, aqua aerobic exercise, badminton, cycling or whatever physical activity you did prior to your RA diagnosis may be suitable.
 Don't underestimate the importance of doing an activity you enjoy, as you are much more likely to continue doing it!
 Also, exercising with someone else (a family member or friend) can be more enjoyable and help with motivation.
 If after starting a new activity you find that at first, it seems to make you worse, there are changes to your exercises that you can try.
 It is probably worth reducing how often you do the activity and the amount you do to see if this helps, then gradually building up the time or intensity.
 If you have excessive joint damage, supervision by either a physiotherapist or an exercise professional, with relevant experience, is required before starting a new exercise regime.
 Progression of the intensity should always be slower than normal and always based on your feedback to the person supervising.

-Finally, if you are in a flare-up (where a joint/joints are particularly swollen and tender), it is best to focus on letting the joints settle down and doing 'range of movement' exercises rather than other exercise activities.
-Don't forget that it may also be beneficial to use cold therapy to reduce pain and swelling in a flared joint.
+Finally, if you are in a flare-up (where a joint/joints are particularly swollen and tender), it is best to focus on letting the joints settle down and doing 'range of movement' exercises rather than other exercise activities, such as strength training, which put greater strain on the joints.
+Don't forget that it may also be beneficial to use cold therapy to reduce joint pain and swelling during a flare.
 Once the flare subsides, then you can gradually return to an increased level of exercise.

-References available on request

-Watch now - Exercise Videos for those living with RA

-Watch now - Importance of Exercise in Inflammatory Arthritis

-Written: 17/03/2017
+Video

+Exercise videos

+Starting an exercise regime can be daunting for anyone with a condition such as RA, but exercise has many benefits and is recommended for people with all types of arthritis.
+Our exercise videos give you some simple exercises that you can do from home.

+Article

+The importance of exercise

+Physical activity and exercise are good for people with all forms of arthritis as it can help to ease some of the symptoms and improve general health.

+Article

+Where do I begin?

+The exercises on this website have been created specifically with people with RA in mind allowing for of exercise you can do will depend on your disease activity,

+Article The role of a health and fitness professional for people with musculoskeletal conditions A fitness professional will aim to devise a programme that will help you manage exercise around your prough your exercise session safely and at a level that recover from the session.

+Article

+Tai Chi for arthritis

+Studies have shown the?
+Tai Chi for Arthritis? programme to relieve pain, improve quality of life and balance.

+Article Diet There is a huge amount of dietary advice aimed at people with RA.
+This article summarises some of the dietary advice for which there is evidence of benefit for people with RA.
 This article was downloaded from www.nras.org.uk.
 National Rheumatoid Arthritis Society (NRAS) is a registered charity in England and Wales (1134859) and Scotland (SC039721).
 A private company limited by guarantee.
 Registered in England and Wales (7127101).